w07wong/Principal-Trading-Arrangements/README.md

 Both alternate trading frameworks run TD3 for the principal and PPO2 for the agent.
 Pass in any experimental parameters using the flags provided in the files.

+For the nonliear contracts, the training scripts can be found in ```notebooks/nonlinear-contracts.ipynb```.

 ## Gym Environments
 The agent gym environment for reward maximization is contained in ```env/agent_env.py``` under the class AgentEnv.
 The agent gym environment for CVaR minimization is contained in ```env/agent_env_cvar.py``` under the class AgentEnv_CVaR.
 We approximate minimizing CVaR by providing the agent the CVaR of possible rewards at every time step.